 The Commissioner of the Tennessee Department of Finance and Administration is providing official notification, pursuant to 42 CFR § 431.408 and the terms and conditions of the TennCare Demonstration, of a planned change to the TennCare program.
 This change entails enhancements to the benefits available to adults enrolled in TennCare.
-This notified the state of the plantage of the tice is provided in order to solicit public input on this planned change.
+This notice is provided in order to solicit public input on this planned change.